httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Message signatures can be included within an HTTP message via the `Signature-Input` and `Signature` HTTP header fields, both defined within this specification.
 The `Signature` HTTP header field contains signature values, while the `Signature-Input` HTTP header field identifies the Covered Content and metadata that describe how each signature was generated.

 ## The 'Signature-Input' HTTP Header
-The `Signature-Input` HTTP header field is a Dictionary Structured Header {{StucturedFields}} containing the metadata for zero or more message signatures generated from content within the HTTP message.
+The `Signature-Input` HTTP header field is a Dictionary Structured Header {{StructuredFields}} containing the metadata for zero or more message signatures generated from content within the HTTP message.
 Each member describes a single message signature.
 The member's name is an identifier that uniquely identifies the message signature within the context of the HTTP message.
 The member's value is the message signature's Covered Content, expressed as a List of Tokens.
 Further signature metadata is expressed in parameters on the member value, as described below.

-### Content Identifier Parameters {#content-id-params}

 ### Metadata Parameters {#params}
 The parameters on each `Signature-Input` member value contain metadata about the signature.
 Each parameter name MUST be a parameter name registered in the IANA HTTP Signatures Metadata Parameters Registry defined in {{param-registry}} of this document.
 This document defines the following parameters, and registers them as the initial contents of the registry: